 A soil analysis test will tell you what your soil needs to be healthy and grow healthy grass for your horse to eat.
 You should carry out a soil analysis if you want to know what to apply to your land to improve the health of your grass.

 A soil test cannot tell you what to feed your horse, what vitamins and minerals your horse needs or the levels of other nutrients like sugar, starch or protein.
-Soil analysis looks at the health of your soil.

-Soil testing for horse paddocks and fields
+Why soil testing for horse paddocks and fields is important

 Our soil analysis is based on Albrecht principles.
 These tests will allow you to determine the ratio of nutrients in the soil microbiome and what you need to add to the soil to correct mineral imbalances which will affect grass growth, health and mineral uptake.

 It is well worth the expense and time to rehabilitate your soils, especially if your pH is too acidic or alkaline.
 If the soils are too acidic the plants will not be able to take up many of the nutrients that are in the soil.
-Treating soils however is a long term project, treatments can take a long time before you will notice any benefits.
+Treating soils however is a long-term project, treatments can take a long time before you will notice any benefits.
 Liming, for example, can take as long as a couple of years before the soil pH increases and nutrient uptake improves.

 When do I choose a forage analysis test for my horse?